andre-filho/commit-helper/README.md

 # or

-convention: changelog # TAG: commit message
+convention: tagged # TAG: commit message

 # or